QUESTIONS AND ANSWERS

 Q: Do immigration judges issue removal orders to pending U visa petitioners, and if so, what recourse do U visa petitioners have?

-A: The U visa regulations do not prevent pending U visa petitioners from being removed.
-If removed, USCIS will continue to adjudicate the U visa petition.
+A: Noncitizens who have applied for a U visa but have not received a favorable adjudication may be subject to removal, depending on the unique circumstances of each individual case.
 U visa petitioners have all recourse available to them that immigration law permits of anyone else in removal proceedings or with final removal orders.

 Q: Why has there been such an exponential increase in U visa petitions from crime victims?